UniversalDependencies/docs/treebanks/ar_padt/index.md

 ## Description

-The Arabic UD treebank is based on the
+The Arabic-PADT UD treebank is based on the
 [Prague Arabic Dependency Treebank](http://ufal.mff.cuni.cz/padt/) (PADT), created at the Charles University in Prague.